saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <!-- ------------------------ -->
-## 1.03 Set Up the TestRunner Toolkit Environment
+## 1.03 Set Up the Testrunner Toolkit Environment
 Duration: 0:07:00

-In this module, you will see how you can set up the Sauce TestRunner Toolkit along with Docker on your computer MacOS Computer.
+In this module, you will see how you can set up the Sauce Testrunner Toolkit along with Docker on your computer MacOS Computer.

 Docker is software that allows you to create an isolated environment on your computer that is separate from your operating system, creating a lightweight environment that runs a Linux kernel to do specific tasks.
 Learn more from the [Docker documentation](https://docs.docker.com/get-started/overview/).
 Each environment coupled with the software and setting packaged together to use in that environment is called an **image**.